EnvGen/POGENOM/docs/source/Input_POGENOM_Usage.rst

   Number of threads.
 Integer.
 It cannot be empty.

 "genomes_ext": ".fa",
   Extention used on your genome files.
+Geno files cannot be compressed.

 "reads_ext": ".fq.gz",
   Extention used on your read files.
 For instance, ".fq.gz" if files are named "sample_R1.fq.gz & sample_R2.fq.gz".
+Reads must be compressed (.gz)

 "fwd_index": "_R1",
   Index used to define forward reads.